openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 ### Multiple Hana Databases or Servers

-Please configure another instance of the Hana plugin as a separate catalog if you want to connect to ultiple Hana Databases.
-To add another SAP HANA catalog, please add another properties file to ../conf/catalog with a different name (making sure it ends in .properties).
+Configure another instance of the Hana plugin as a separate catalog if you want to connect to ultiple Hana Databases.
+To add another SAP HANA catalog, add another properties file to ../conf/catalog with a different name (ensure it ends in .properties).
 For example, add a file named hana2.properties to ../conf/catalog to add another connector named hana2.

 Querying Hana through openLooKeng
 --------------------------